Skip to content

 Script Annotations

-Annotation syntax uses typing.Annotated to declare Parameters and Artifacts as metadata on the input and output types of a script function.
-This simplifies script functions with parameters and artifacts that require additional fields such as a description, and allows Hera to automatically infer fields such as name and path.
+You can use typing.Annotated to declare Parameters and Artifacts as metadata on the input and output types of a script function.
+Hera automatically infers fields such as name and path, and annotations can simplify script functions when using parameters and artifacts with additional fields such as a description.

 Parameters